nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-This is equivalent to doing the same `kpt` commands you did for the regional
+This is equivalent to doing the same `kpt` commands used earlier for the Regional
 cluster, except that it uses the PackageVariantSet controller, which is
-running in the Nephio management cluster to do them automatically.
+running in the Nephio Management cluster.
 It will
 clone the package for each entry in the field `packageNames` in the
 PackageVariantSet.
 You can observe the progress by looking at the UI, or by
 using `kubectl` to monitor the various package variants, package revisions,
-and kind clusters that get created.
+and KinD clusters.

-To access the API server of these clusters, you
+To access the API server of these clusters, you will
 need to get the `kubeconfig` file.
 To retrieve the file, you
-pull it from the Kubernetes Secret, and decode the Base64 encoding:
+pull it from the Kubernetes Secret and decode the Base64 encoding:

 ```bash
 kubectl get secret edge01-kubeconfig -o jsonpath='{.data.value}' | base64 -d > $HOME/.kube/edge01-kubeconfig